Laucs/furnivision-app/README.md

 Orders Page
 - fetch delivery address in order page ✔
-- Pickup option should display a custom dialog
+- Pickup option should display a drop-down
 - price wont update price if quantity is changed (ex: increase qty) -> does not increase the price

 Profile